crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - Improving the System Dcouemntation
 - Improving the System Dcouemntation Diagrams
 - Creating TensorFlow Models
+- Providing advice to code migration to newer C# versions
+- Providing sample data / files to help to test new workflow nodes and new system features

 In the below sections I will explain each of those in detail.